-Title IX of the Education Amendments of 1972 prohibits sex discrimination in education programs that receive federal funds.
-Title IX prohibits sex discrimination in all aspects of education programs, including admissions, treatment of students, access to courses, all types of financial aid, extracurricular activities, athletics, and employment.
+Title IX of the Education Amendments of 1972 is a federal statute that prohibits sex discrimination in education programs that receive federal funds.
+The Title IX regulation implementing the statute became law in 1975.
+The Title IX regulation covers admissions, treatment of students, access to academic courses, and employment.
+The regulation also outlines athletics requirements covered by Title IX.
 As a federal law, Title IX takes precedence over state law and athletic association by-laws.